astropy/astroquery/docs/gaia/gaia.rst

    0.020802655215768254 1635721458409799680 ...
    0.021615117161838747 1635721458409799680 ...
   Length = 50 rows
+  MaxResultsWarning: The number of rows in the result matches the current row limit of 50.
+You might wish to specify a different "row_limit" value.

 By default the number of rows returned by a query is limited by the ``astroquery.gaia.conf.ROW_LIMIT`` value.
 This value can be overruled in a